The checkered flag drops on another exciting run of the Monaco Grand Prix on Sunday, May 26, 2024.

 The infamous hairpin turn outside the Fairmont

 Hotel along the Monaco Grand Prix circuit.

 • The Monaco circuit is the shortest Grand Prix track on the calendar.
 It's also the most tight and twisty which means drivers must change gear an extraordinary 54 times per lap, or more than 4,200 changes over the course of the race.
 Just 42 percent of the lap is spent at full throttle.

 • What's it take to turn the streets of Monaco into a race circuit?
-It includes 33 kilometres (20.5 miles) of safety rails, 20,000 square meters of wire catch fencing, 3,600 tires for tire barriers, and 1,000 tons of grandstand seating for spectators.
+It includes 33 kilometres (20.5 miles) of safety rails, 20,000 square meters of wire catch fencing, 3,600 tires for street barriers, and 1,000 tons of grandstand seating for spectators.

 • Late to Monaco?
 Although hotels are booked solid in advance of the Monaco Grand Prix, last minute reservations can still be had for a king's ransom.
-Last minute hotel rooms and race tickets for the entire weekend will set you back about US$10,000.
+Last minute hotel rooms and race tickets for the entire weekend will only set you back about US$10,000.